 Rodents & Pests

-Please note that the Health District does not have a pest control program and does not take pest complaints, unless it is a food establishment.
+The Health District does not have a pest control program and does not take pest complaints unless it is a food establishment.

 BatsBats are a common sight to see in Central Texas, and not all bats are carrying diseases.